-i Any student whose attendance is less than 80% for a single study period is deemed to be at risk at not meeting course attendance requirements and an intervention strategy will be activated to assist the student in improving their attendance.
-Any student whose attendance is less than 80% for two consecutive study periods is issued with an Intention to Report Letter.
+- i Any student whose attendance is less than 80% for the study period is deemed to be at risk at not meeting course attendance requirements and an intervention strategy will be activated to assist the student in improving their attendance and academic progress. - ii The Administration Manager sends the student the following letters, as applicable, outlining the steps the student must take to improve his/her attendance: - a) Attendance Reminder applies to students who have not attended two consecutive delivery weeks without a valid explanation. - b) Attendance Warning applies to students who attendance is less than 80% for that term without a valid explanation.

-- ii The Administration Manager sends the student the following letters, as applicable, outlining the steps the student must take to improve his/her attendance: - a) Attendance Reminder applies to students who have been absent for a full delivery week, and if a valid reason has not already been provided. - b) Attendance Warning 1 applies to students who have not attended two consecutive delivery weeks without a valid explanation. - c) Attendance Warning 2 applies to students who have not attended three consecutive delivery weeks without a valid explanation. - d) Warning Letter 1 applies to students whose attendance is less than 80% for the term (courses more than six (6) months in duration).
-This Letter is sent in the first term of the first study period and applies to students whose attendance is less than 80% for that term. - e) Intervention Letter applies to students whose attendance is less than 80% for the semester (courses more than six (6) months in duration), or the term (courses six (6) months or less in duration).
-This Letter is sent at the end of the study period. - f) Warning Letter 2 applies to students whose attendance is less than 80% for the term (courses more than six (6) months in duration).
-This Letter is sent in the first term of the second, or further study periods, and applies to students whose attendance is less than 80% for that term. - g) Intention to Report Letter applies to students whose attendance is less than 80% for two consecutive study periods.
-The intention of this Letter is to notify the student of the Institute's intention to report the student to DHA for unsatisfactory course attendance. - If a student is issued with an Intervention Letter, the student must organise a meeting with the Course Coordinator where the following steps will be taken: The student is counselled regarding his/her attendance and reminded of their obligations to maintain satisfactory attendance.
-Students are required to provide a statement of reasons explaining their attendance. - a) The Course Coordinator records in the student's file the outcomes of any counselling session(s) and support services, including the statement of reasons provided by the student. - iv If a student is issued with an Intention to Report Letter, the following steps are taken: - a) Students have 20 working days from the date of the Intention to Report Letter appeal the Institute's decision. - b) Appeals will be assessed in accordance with the Institute's student complaints and appeals policy and procedures. - c) After completion of the appeals periods, students will be reported to DHA for their unsatisfactory course progress if any of the below occurs: - The student chooses not to appeal - The student withdraws from the appeals process - The outcome of the appeals process favours the Institute's decision - d) At its discretion, the Institute may choose not to report the student do DHA if the following criteria are met: - The student is still attending at least 70 per cent of the scheduled course contact hours; and - The student is maintaining satisfactory course progress
+- c) Intervention Letter applies to students who fail to meet the academic satisfactory course progress.
+This Letter is sent at the end of the terms of the study period in line with the Course Progress Policy. - d) Intention to Report Letter applies to students who failed more than 50% of the units in three consecutive terms of a course for courses more than six (6) months in duration or in two consecutive terms of a course for courses six (6) months or less in duration.
+The intention of this Letter is to notify the student of the Institute's intention to report the student to DHA for unsatisfactory course progress. - iii If a student is issued with an Intervention Letter, the student must organise a meeting with the Course Coordinator where the following steps will be taken: - The student is counselled regarding his/her attendance and reminded of their obligations to maintain satisfactory attendance.
+Students are required to provide a statement of reasons explaining their attendance. - a) The Course Coordinator records in the student's file the outcomes of any counselling session(s) and support services, including the statement of reasons provided by the student - iv If a student is issued with an Intention to Report Letter, the following steps are taken: - a) Students have 20 working days from the date of the Intention to Report Letter appeal the Institute's decision. - b) Appeals will be assessed in accordance with the Institute's student complaints and appeals policy and procedures. - c) After completion of the appeals periods, students will be reported to DHA for their unsatisfactory course progress if any of the below occurs: - The student chooses not to appeal - The student withdraws from the appeals process - The outcome of the appeals process favours the Institute's decision - d) At its discretion, the Institute may choose not to report the student do DHA if the following criteria are met: - The student is still attending at least 70 per cent of the scheduled course contact hours: and - The student is maintaining satisfactory course progress